Upgrade Classic SLOs

 What’s next?

-While we're investigating an automated upgrade flow, the highly customized nature of SLOs means a manual review process delivers the best results.
-We recommend using this upgrade opportunity to reassess and improve your SLIs rather than just setting them up as one-to-one copies.
+An automated upgrade flow is under consideration; however, due to the highly customized nature of SLOs, a manual review is expected to deliver the best results.
+Use this opportunity to reassess and improve your SLIs, rather than simply copying them one-to-one.

 Related tags